Postgraduate Course: Conditioning Physiology (EDUA11053)

 Cohort feedforward - Detailed cohort feed-forward from previous cohorts of students is provided for all assessments on this course.

-Formative Feedback - During the course there will be organised tasks to prepare you for the data assignment.
-In advance you will be asked to complete an example and then you can compare your responses with the model answers.
-This will be combined with general advice regarding preparation.
+Formative Feedback - During the course there will be an organised exam preparation session.
+In advance you will be asked to complete parts of a previous paper and then in class you can compare your responses with the model answers.
+This will be combined with general advice regarding preparation for the exam.

 On completion of this course, the student will be able to: